kartik-v/yii2-widget-datetimepicker/README.md

 to the ```require``` section of your `composer.json` file.

-## Latest Release
+## Release Changes

-> NOTE: The latest version of the module is v1.4.2.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-datetimepicker/blob/master/CHANGE.md) for details.
+> NOTE: Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-datetimepicker/blob/master/CHANGE.md) for details on changes to various releases.

 ## Demo